 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Clinical failure can occur at any stage of our clinical development.
 Success in preclinical studies and early clinical trials, as well as data from any interim analysis of ongoing trials do not ensure that subsequent clinical trials will generate the same or similar results.
-A number of companies in the pharmaceuticals industry, including those with greater resources and experience than us, have suffered significant setbacks in Phase 3 clinical trials, even after seeing promising results in earlier clinical trials, and we could face similar setbacks.
+A number of companies in the pharmaceuticals industry, including those with greater resources and experience than us, have suffered significant setbacks in the last development phase (Phase 3) clinical trials, even after seeing promising results in earlier clinical trials, and we could face similar setbacks.
 In some instances, there can be significant variation in safety or efficacy results between different clinical trials of the same drug candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
-Moreover, data obtained from preclinical and clinical activities is subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 Any such delays or failures could negatively impact our business, financial condition, results of operation and prospects.
 The positive results generated in preclinical and clinical trials for obefazimod does not ensure that current or future trials will continue to demonstrate similar safety and/or efficacy results.